c-3lab/dim/doc/en/search.md

 **optional**\
 Interactive data download from search results.\
-In interactive installations, data retrieval,\
-acquisition and post-processing are specified interactively.
+In interactive installations, data search, retrieval, and post-processing are specified interactively.

 #### Selecting the data to be installed